mvaled/mvaled.github.io/blog/html/_sources/drafts/business-rules.txt

 The OpenERP case
 ================

-Let's inspect how does OpenERP [#not-odoo]_ verifies the accounting law.
+Let's inspect how does Odoo verifies the accounting law.
 Our focus of attention is the class ``account_move`` (which deals with accounting entries) in the file ``addons/account/account.py``.
 The method that verifies if one or several entries are correct is the ``validate()`` method.
 The method is quite long, and, as many things in the OpenERP code base, does more than one thing.
 It does the following for each journal entry provided [#many-objs]_:

-- First the sum all the debits and credits
+- First it sums all the debits and credits,

-- Check that all lines touch accounts of the same company.
+- It Checks that all lines touch accounts of the same company.

-  .. note:: The ``post()`` method will see later checks that all accounts
-     belong to the same Chart of Accounts.

-- Collect draft lines for further processing.
+- It Collects draft lines for further processing.

-- If both the account of a line and the line itself explicitly state a currency, check that either:
+- If both the account of a line and the line itself explicitly state a currency, it checks that either:

   a) they are the same or